Cancer stem cell: Stem cell mutation

 The "mutation in stem cell niche populations during development" hypothesis claims that these developing stem populations are mutated and then reproduce so that the mutation is shared by many descendants.
 These daughter cells are much closer to becoming tumors and their numbers increase the chance of a cancerous mutation.

 Adult stem cells

-Another theory associates adult stem cells (ASC) with tumor formation.
+Another theory associates adult stem (ASC) with tumor formation.
 This is most often associated with tissues with a high rate of cell turnover (such as the skin or gut).
 In these tissues, ASCs are candidates because of their frequent cell divisions (compared to most ASCs) in conjunction with the long lifespan of ASCs.
 This combination creates the ideal set of circumstances for mutations to accumulate: mutation accumulation is the primary factor that drives cancer initiation.
 Evidence shows that the association represents an actual phenomenon, although specific cancers have been linked to a specific cause.